dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

         ]
       }
     },

-    Usual output with normal coins
-    {
+    Normal (not a cryptocondition) output with standard OP_CHECKSIG script {
       "value": 999994.06084534,
       "valueZat": 99999406084534,